 58. Stop Doing Crunches

-Truth be told, crunches, sit-ups, and other traditional ab exercises are, really, a waste of time and energy.
+Crunches, sit-ups, and other traditional ab exercises are a waste of time and energy.

-In fact, these sit-ups and crunches can damage your spine and lead to lower back pain and cause herniated discs.
-Moreover, they are super boring and not that effective—especially when performed with bad form.
+In fact, these sit-ups and crunches can lead to lower back pain and cause herniated discs.
+They are also boring and not that effective—especially when performed with bad form.

-So instead do planks (with all of its variations), or perform total-body exercises, such as deadlifts, squats, floor wipes, where you get to fire up your core muscles in every exercise you do.
+Instead, do planks (with all of its variations), or total-body exercises, such as deadlifts, squats, floor wipes.

 Here are 13 variations of the standard plank to try out.